European Cancer Prevention Organization

 The European Cancer Prevention Organization (ECP) is a scientific organization representing physicians of all oncology sub-specialties with focus on cancer prevention.
 ECP was founded in 1981 with the support of several European scientists.
-The elected president of ECP is prof. Giovanni Corso.
+The elected president of ECP is Professor Giovanni Corso.
+The Cancer Plan will aim to make at least 80% of the population aware of the Code by 2025.

 History

 ECP was created in 1981 to promote European cooperation in cancer prevention studies.
-At that time, several scientists had become convinced that "lifestyle" factors could be related to the risk of 60% or more of all human cancers, thus offering hope that many could be actually prevented.

-On that basis, Alain Maskens, a Belgian oncologist, circulated a document proposing to create a small organization able to achieve three main goals:
+At that time, several scientists had become convinced that lifestyle factors could be related to the risk of 60% or more of all human cancers, thus offering hope that many could be actually prevented.
+Alain Maskens, a Belgian oncologist, circulated a document that proposed to create an organization with three main goals: